-9 The arrangements made by the Governing Body relating to the treatment of complaints from parents of pupils/young people with specialeducational needs concerning the provision made within our services
+10 The arrangements made by the Governing Body relating to the treatment of complaints from parents of pupils/young people with special educational needs concerning the provision made within our services

-Our Compliments, Comments and Complaints Policy, outlines how parents can communicate difficulties, complaints and issues regarding their child's education provision as well as giving us more positive feedback on our provision.
+Our Compliments, Comments and Complaints Policy outlines how parents can communicate difficulties, complaints and issues regarding their child's education provision and give us more positive feedback on our provision.
 This is published on our websites.
-We encourage parents to discuss their concerns with a member of their class team and if issues are not resolved we further advise involvement of a senior manager or Headteacher / Principal.
-If the complaint escalates then the Foundation Executive Teamand school Governors may become involved.
+We encourage parents to discuss their concerns with a class team member.
+If issues are not resolved, we further advise the involvement of a senior manager or Headteacher / Principal.
+The Foundation Executive Team and school Governors may become involved if the complaint escalates.

-The Chairs of the Governing Bodies are:
+The Chairs of the Local Advisory Committee are:

-Susan Jopling - Percy Hedley School and Northern Counties School
+Tom Cosh (Acting) - Percy Hedley School

+Jeffrey Lough - Northern Counties School